 Shella – “Shella is a fully response premium theme with great page speed.
 It comes with ready to use skins for multiple product types, multiple menu designs, and integrated product filters.
 You can also hide options on product listings to reduce clutter.

-Shella can support multiple media types, advanced product swatches, size guide pop ups and custom product tabs to create information-rich product pages.
+Shella can support multiple media types, advanced product color swatches, size guide pop ups and custom product tabs to create information-rich product pages.
 Quick view, wishlist and compare functionality are also built-in.

 It’s mobile optimised and fast performance will help your SEO and Core Web Vitals.